davidhyland/WordPress-Kickoff/README.md

   * Create local-config.php with provided database details
   * Optionally create the database

+## Updating

+* To update the config make necessary changes to composer.json then run `composer update --no-install` to update composer.lock
+* Commit and push

 ## Questions & Answers

 **Q:** What version of WordPress does this track?